MetPX/sr3-examples/hpfx-upload/README.md

    # how many parallel transfer processes.
    instances 5

+   # use scp binary for files bigger than a threshold.
+   # for smaller files, it batches a whole batch of transfers over a single
+   # connection, saving setup/teardown per file, but done in python.
+   # for larger files, a binary will consume less cpu, and likely be faster
+   # if the link between both ends can support it.
+   accelThreshold 1M

+   # perhaps you have a faster/better large file transfer method available?
+   # wrap it in a script that accepts scp style invocation
+   # accelScpCommand /usr/bin/your_fancy_scp %s %d

    # while files are being uploaded, have a .tmp suffix:
    inflight .tmp